Get the TCM lowdown on how to spend a whole day in this excellent first class lounge.

 Ahh, first class.
-Although its design is now in its tenth year, the Qantas International First Lounge at Sydney remains an impressive space.
+Although now in its tenth year, the Qantas International First Lounge at Sydney remains an impressive space.

 Featuring a curvaceous interior that replicates the angles of an aircraft interior with a rich palate, wood and marble textures and a strong nod to aviation style, it feels a little bit like entering a huge, private plane.